 Bio-composites, or biodegradable composites, are the next generation of sustainable building materials.
 They’re made up of a combination of eco-friendly ingredients – usually plant fibers mixed with natural resins and binders – and are used to manufacture roof sheathing, fences, fireproof doors, and more.
 Bio-composites and other sustainable building materials help eliminate non-renewable waste, reduce raw material usage, and cut fossil-fuel consumption.

 How Exactly Are Bio-Composites Eco-Friendly?

 Many bio-composites use recycled materials or fast-growing plant fibers.
 In turn, they are recyclable or are designed to rapidly decompose.
 Bio-composites typically use natural binding agents, reducing the need for petrochemicals or other fossil-fuel products.
 Even more fuel is saved in the transportation of lightweight, locally sourced bio-composites.
-Like other sustainable building materials, bio-composites also help builders and homeowners earn Leadership in Energy and Environmental Design certification.
-The stamp of approval for green building and construction, LEED-rated buildings may also qualify for rebates and tax credits.
+Like other sustainable building materials, bio-composites also help builders and homeowners earn Leadership in Energy and Environmental Design certification, the stamp of approval for green building and construction.

 Several bio-composites are used in roofing.
 Sustainable bamboo can be pressed and mixed with resins to form light, strong and impact-resistant roofing panels.
 Roof sheathing can also be sustainable.
 Environ Biocomposites and other companies use wheat and other fast-growing fibers to make sustainable particleboard or plywood replacements.
 Environ said its Microstrand sustainable building materials are lighter and stronger than traditional wood products, and emit no volatile organic compounds.
 Contact a local roofing contractor for more information on bio-composite roofing.